 Duration of Symptoms

-Recognizing the duration of cradle cap symptoms can help you gauge whether intervention is necessary.
-Typically, cradle cap may last from a few weeks to several months.
-If you notice that the symptoms persist beyond three months or worsen, it’s time to consult a doctor.
-This table outlines common durations and their implications:
+Tracking how long symptoms last helps you decide whether to step up care.
+Cradle cap may last anywhere from a few weeks to several months.
+If symptoms persist beyond three months or get worse, professional evaluation makes sense.
+This table outlines common timelines:

 Home Care Strategies for Managing Cradle Cap

-• Avoid using harsh soaps or lotions that might irritate your baby’s sensitive skin.
+- Avoid harsh soaps or lotions that might irritate your baby’s sensitive skin.

 When to Seek Medical Advice